Yu-Shiba-Rusinov states in the s-wave superconducting kagome Hubbard model: Self-consistent Bogoliubov-de Gennes calculations

-Now, we illustrate the details of the $\mu$-dependent upper and lower critical interactions $J_{\rm c1}$ (curves with black squares), $J_{\rm c2}$ (curves with blue spheres), and the crossover interaction $J^*$ (curves with red stars) for $g=2$ and $3$ at $T=0$ in Figs.~\ref{fig4}(a, b).
-And, the minimal stable $E_{\rm YSR, min}$ at $J^*$ for $g=2$ and $3$ are shown in Figs.~\ref{fig4}(c, d).
-The other calculation parameters are the same as in Figs.~\ref{fig1}$-$\ref{fig3}.
-For $g=2$ in Fig.~\ref{fig4}(a) and (c), the blue and green regions in these plots are the regimes with zero $\Delta$ and the electron full-filling level according to Fig.~\ref{fig1}, respectively.
+Now, to go into more detail concerning the first-order phase transition, we consider how its characteristics depend on $\mu$.
+In particular, $J_{\rm c1}$~(curves with black squares), $J_{\rm c2}$~(curves with blue spheres), and the first-order transition point $J^*$~(curves with red stars) are shown versus $\mu$ in Figs.~\ref{fig5}(a,b) for $g=2$ and $3$.
+In addition, the corresponding minimal energy of the stable YSR states $E_{\rm YSR, min}$ is given as a function of $\mu$ for the same couplings in Figs.~\ref{fig5}(c, d).
+The other calculation parameters are the same as in Figs.~\ref{fig1}$-$\ref{fig4}.
+The blue and green regions in these plots highlight the complete suppression of the superconductive correlations near the DP (for $g=2$) and within the full-filling regime, respectively.